apache/echarts-doc/en/option/series/radar.md

 )}}

 ## itemStyle(Object)
-The item style of the inflection point of broken line.
+Item style of the inflection point of the lines.
 ### normal(Object)
 {{use: partial-item-style(
     prefix="###",